Arc676/SockTalk/PROTOCOL.md

 - The username cannot be one of the five reserved usernames (Server, Error, Info, Notice, TERM)
 - The username cannot be in use by another connected client
+- The username cannot contain spaces

 If the username can be used, the server replies with `"K"`.
 Otherwise, it replies with `"N"`.
 If registration fails, the server drops the connection immediately.
 Clients should terminate or give up connecting at this point.
 A new connection must be made to re-register.

+The connecting client must provide a username within 5 seconds.
+If the server is forced to wait longer than this duration, the connection is dropped.

 ## Communication